Amazon S3 Storage Classes Explained

 - The minimum period of storage is 90 days.

 There is a charge for data retrieval of more than 10 GB free tier per month.
-Access to data is limited depending on the chosen retrieval options (expedite retrieval - 1-5 minutes, standard - 3-5 hours, bulk - 5-12 hours) The service is optimized for the data, for which the access is rarely required, with admissible retrieval time of several hours.
+Access to data is limited depending on the chosen retrieval options (expedite retrieval - 1-5 minutes, standard - 3-5 hours, bulk - 5-12 hours).
+The service is optimized for the data, for which access is rarely required, with an admissible retrieval time of several hours.

 The typical example of use is the storage of data archives:

 - Archives of organizations working in the health area (patients' information).

 - Backup copies of databases with long storage.

 - Replacement of analog media.